ALVACHAT/ALVA-Beta/README.md

 Replace "API-OpenAI" in the code with your OpenAI API key or input it via the app's settings window.

 5. **Run the Application**:
-Execute the Python file in your terminal:
+Execute the Python file in your terminal or open alva.py file:
    ```bash
    python ALVA v2.0.py
 6. **Commands**: